samiulalomco/samiulalomco/README.md

 - 👋 Hi, I’m @samiulalomco
 - 👀 I’m interested Coding
-- 🌱 I’m currently learning How to use Github
+- 🌱 I’m currently learning How to use Power BI, SQL Server, R and Python
-- 💞️ I’m looking to collaborate on different project
+- 💞️ I’m looking to collaborate on different projects
 - 📫 You can reach me mailing at samiulalomco@gmail.com

 <!---